 A bony bump on the side of your big toe is a form of arthritis.
-It indicates that degenerative changes are taking place in the joint underneath.
+It indicates that deterioration changes are taking place in the joint underneath.
 The bunion can cause your first toe to push outward against your second toe, resulting in a deformity of one or both toes.
-While poorly fitting shoes with a narrow toe box can aggravate bunions, the primary cause is hereditary.
+While poorly fitting shoes can aggravate bunions, the primary cause is hereditary.
 Fortunately, bunion deformity treatment can have your feet feeling back to normal.
 If you think you might be suffering from bunion deformity, schedule a consultation today with one of the skilled doctors at Millennium Podiatry in New York, NY.

 How Do I Know If I Have Bunion Deformity?

 The signs and symptoms of a bunion include: